Wondering what to make in your air fryer? Get the very best vegan air fryer recipes to help you make the most of this

 Unless a recipe specifies preheating, I always skip it.
 Part of an air fryer's beauty is that it's small, so it heats up super quickly.
 You can always add a few minutes on the back end, if your food doesn't seem like it's cooked to your liking.

-Do I really need to soak potatoes to make fries?
-Soaking takes forever!
+Do I really need to soak potatoes to make french fries?

 I have soaked my potatoes exactly one time, the first time I made air fried French fries.
 It's supposed to help get rid of some of the starch, and technically you're supposed to do the same thing for oven fries.